elastic/kibana/x-pack/plugins/enterprise_search/SERVER.md

  If your requirements are more complicated, consider using [optimistic concurrency control](https://www.elastic.co/guide/en/elasticsearch/reference/current/optimistic-concurrency-control.html).

+### Pagination

+For consistency in pagination, we have a [Paginate<T>](common/types/pagination.ts) type that produces a paginated type, to be used in paginated results.
+This type works with Elastic EUI's paginated tables and provides a consistent interface for result types.

+For pagination inputs, take a look at [fetch_sync_jobs.ts](server/lib/connectors/fetch_sync_jobs.ts).
+Generally speaking you'll want to specify at minimum a `size` and a `page` index.
  ### Testing

  We should aim for 100% unit test coverage in the server, although you're allowed to deviate from that if the effort to get there doesn't make add much security.
 We have a longer-term roadmap item to add Kibana FTR configs for end-to-end tests so that we can run these against an actual Elasticsearch backend, but we don't have these yet.